 Since adding the various modifications to the DIY pick and place machine in the past few months we have now been able to tweak the speed and acceleration of the stepper drivers to improve the machine's placement times.

 We started by adjusting the acceleration on the X and Y axis, gradually increasing it until the motors began to stall, we then backed it off a bit so they accelerated reliably.
 We then did the same with the maximum speed.
 Once the X and Y axis were running at their fastest we repeated the same process for the two picker heads.

-All of the tweaking to the speeds and software have meant that the pick and place machine is now about 30% faster than before and we can place components at a rate of up to around 3000 components per hour which is similar speeds to entry level commercial machines.
+All of the tweaking to the speeds and software has meant that the pick and place machine is now about 30% faster than before and we can place components at a rate of up to around 3000 components per hour which is similar speeds to entry-level commercial machines.

-The video below shows the running speed of the pick and place machine after the latest speed improvements building one of our ADC Pi Raspberry Pi expansion boards.
+The video below shows the running speed of the pick-and-place machine after the latest speed improvements in building one of our ADC Pi Raspberry Pi expansion boards.

 The updated code and files can be downloaded from GitHub.